xXN1CG4M3RXx/TD-Pygame/README.md

 ## About the Game

 This Game is a small project i made in school with my team.
-Our project idea was to learn and use python for this project.
+Our project idea was to learn and use python with pygame for this project.